MrAllenA/vendor-project/README.md

 {"Purchase Order deleted successfully"}
 ```

-### 12. Acknowledge Purchase Order (POST api/purchase_orders/id/acknowledge) - Authentication required, POST to this will acknowledge and change status of the purchase order to completed , that is the purchase order id, you have provided and this will only be changed to completed if the purchase order is assigned to the vendor your logged in as, and metrics will be calculated.
+### 12. Acknowledge Purchase Order (POST api/purchase_orders/id/acknowledge) - Authentication required, POST to this will acknowledge, and change the status of the purchase order to completed from pending , i.e the purchase order id which have been provided, and this will only be changed to completed, if the purchase order is assigned to the vendor which your logged in as, and metrics will be calculated.

 | parameter  | value |
 | ------------- | ------------- |